GUIDANCE FOR PRESENTERS

 SPEAKER READY ROOM

-The Speaker Ready Room is a designated room where speakers can go to practice their presentation.
-There will be a sign-up sheet on the door (room location TBD) to sign out a time slot for private use.
-Available in the room will be an LCD projector and screen, please bring your own computer.
+The Presenter Ready Room/Impromptu Meeting Room will be in Room 211 and is a designated space where presenters can practice their presentations.
+A sign-up sheet will be available at the door to reserve time slots for private use.
+The room will be equipped with an LCD projector and screen; presenters should bring their own computers.

 Whales in Fjords